salbaroudi/HoonSchool_06.2023/notes.md

 - Limbs: Are parts of the Binary Tree.
 - Wings: Are combinations of limbs of the Binary Tree.

-- Hoon Code Formatting:
+### Hoon Code Syntax:

+### Tall Code:

-1) Tall Code: This is the underlying (basic) form of code.
+This is the underlying (basic) form of code.
 It can be written two ways.
 With double+ spaces, or line breaks.
 For example:

 ```
 :-  1  :-  2  3